polterguy/polterguy.github.io/tutorials/auth/index.md

 since users tends to reuse the same passwords on multiple sites/applications - Implying if an adversary gains access to your user's password in _one_ app, he effectively gains access to your user's passwords in _all_ apps the user is using, and can easily impersonate the user across the entirety of the web.
-This results in that you might get sued over your _"free pony website"_ since one of your users reused his or her password on _your_ site also for his internet banking website.
-I cannot emphasise this strongly enough; Unless you know with 100% certainty what you are doing ...

-> Do NOT implement your own auth system!

 ### Password entropy